danday74/git-diff/README.md

 The flags option allows you to use any [git diff flags](https://git-scm.com/docs/git-diff#_options)

-It only applies to real git diffs and will not effect the returned git diff if it is fake.
+This only applies to real git diffs and will not effect the returned git diff if it is fake.

 An example to illustrate: